Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 - v2.4.0 (2025-06-20)
   - 🔄 **Prompt Manager New Features**:
-    - Added intelligent backup system - all prompt operations automatically save to extensions\Prompt_Manager\prompts.json
-    - You can also edit the JSON file directly to modify frontend prompts (frontend and backend data now sync through a unified JSON file)
+    - Added intelligent backup system - all prompt operations automatically save to extensions\Prompt_Manager\prompts.json (You can also edit the JSON file directly to modify frontend prompts, frontend and backend data now sync through a unified JSON file)
     - Added tag functionality - assign up to 4 tags per prompt for categorization and quick searching

 - v2.3.0 (2025-06-18)